Nachiappan Chockalingam: Awards and recognition

 As a Freeman of the City of London, he is involved with the activities of the Worshipful Company of Engineers.
-He was presented with a Lord Mayor’s COVID-19 Livery Award for his work on the innovative Field Ventilator project.
+He was presented with a Lord Mayor's COVID-19 Livery Award for his work on the innovative Field Ventilator project.
+He was recognised with a Honorary Fellowship of the Royal College of Podiatry in 2023.
+Honorary fellowship is bestowed upon individuals who have made a substantive and significant contribution to the advancement of the podiatric profession in any of the fields of clinical practice, education, service management or research.
+He has also been conferred as an Honorary Fellow of the Royal College of Physicians and Surgeons of Glasgow.

 Publications

 Chockalingam has numerous scholarly outputs which include peer-reviewed papers, published abstracts and book chapters, invited and keynote presentations at international conferences, national and regional meetings.